Find out about surgery to increase breast size, as well as the risks, benefits, possible complications and follow-up care.

 Breast augmentation poses various risks, including:

-The Food and Drug Administration (FDA) has identified a possible association between breast implants and the development of breast implant-associated anaplastic large cell lymphoma (ALCL), a rare cancer of the immune system.
-The FDA believes that women with breast implants might have a very low but increased risk of developing ALCL.
-However, further research is needed to fully understand the relationship between ALCL and breast implants.
+The U.S. Food and Drug Administration (FDA) has identified a possible association between breast implants and the development of anaplastic large cell lymphoma (ALCL), an uncommon cancer of the immune system.
+The condition is known as breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
+The FDA believes that women with breast implants that have textured surfaces have a very low but increased risk of developing BIA-ALCL.
+However, that doesn't mean that these implants cause BIA-ALCL.
+Further research is needed to understand the relationship between the condition and breast implants.

 You'll consult with a plastic surgeon about your preferences for size, feel and appearance of your breasts.
 The surgeon will describe specific types of implants — smooth or textured, round or shaped like a teardrop, saline or silicone — as well as options for surgical techniques.